InjectiveLabs/injective-api-demo/README.md

-# mm_api_demo
+# api_demo

-Here we include some sample api code samples for our external market makers.
+Here we include some sample api code samples in both Python and GO.